foumart/JS.13kGames/README.md

 Run **`npm install`** to install build dependencies.

 ## Tasks
-**`npm build`** builds the game, reports archive size, serves locally with browser sync live reload enabled.
+**`npm build`** builds the game, reports archive size and serves locally with browser sync live reload enabled.

 **`npm start`** quickly syncs changes and reloads the game, or starts the server if not currently running.